TUI Travel

 TUI Travel PLC was a British leisure travel group headquartered in Crawley, West Sussex.
-The company was formed on 3 September 2007 by the merger of First Choice Holidays PLC and the Tourism Division of TUI AG, which owned 56.4%.
+The company was formed on 3 September 2007 by the merger of First Choice Holidays PLC and the Tourism Division of TUI AG, which owned 56.4% of it.
 The company operated in 180 countries and claimed 30 million customers.

 The company was listed on the London Stock Exchange, and was a constituent of the FTSE 100 Index.
 TUI Travel merged with its German parent in 2014 to form the TUI Group.

 History

 TUI AG

 The company was founded in 1923 in Berlin, Germany as Preußische Bergwerks und Hütten-Aktiengesellschaft operating in the industrial sector.
 In 1959 it listed on the Frankfurt Stock Exchange and in 1964 was renamed Preussag.
 In 2000 it acquired Thomson Travel and in 2002 bought Hapag Lloyd, which itself owned the travel firm TUI (formerly Touristik Union International), and renamed itself TUI AG.
 In June 2014 TUI AG and TUI Travel announced the two companies would be merged.